zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 edgecmd Configuration Storage Logging LogLevel=Warning LogFileSizeLimitBytes=32768 LogFileCountLimit=5
 ```

-This can be used to configure any number of valid key=value pairs in a facet.
+The folowing command can be used to configure any number of valid key=value pairs in a facet.
 Example, changing a single value in the 'Logging' facet:
 ```bash
 edgecmd Configuration Storage Logging LogFileCountLimit=5
 ```

-It can also be used to add an entry to a collection configuration, for example, the 'Health Endpoints' facet in the 'System' component:
+It can also be used to add an entry to a collection configuration, for example, the 'Health Endpoints' facet of the 'System' component:
 ```bash
 edgecmd Configuration System HealthEndpoints Id=endpoint_1 Endpoint=endpointURL UserName=UserName Password=Password
 ```
 - Note: if an entry with the specified id already exists, it will be updated based on the new key=value pairs

 ### Configuring with JSON Files
 The Edge Data Store can also be configured by inputting a JSON file into the edgecmd application.
-File imports will completely replace the existing configuration(s) that you are attempting to change.
+Imported file contents will completely replace the existing configuration(s) that you are attempting to change.
 Therefore, it cannot be used to change individual values in a facet without modifying others.

 To import a bulk configuration:
 ```bash